-Clark “Bucky” Halker is a founder and the current Director of Company of Folk, as well as well-known scholar and musician.
+Clark “Bucky” Halker is a founder and the current Board Member of Company of Folk, as well as well-known scholar and musician.
 Halker, a Ph.D. in U.S. History, serves as producer-scholar for the Folksongs of Illinois CD series, a Company of Folk project to document the rich and diverse folk and ethnic music in the state.
 He also writes and lectures extensively on music and labor history and is also the author of For Democracy, Workers, and God: Labor Song-Poems and Labor Protest, 1865-1895.

 From 1996 to 2007, he served as the Senior Program Officer for the Illinois Humanities Council where he worked with grant applicants, conducted workshops, established its speakers’ bureau and teacher seminars, and assisted in its public programming in the state.